darajamsat/theshadows/src/herbalism/monographs/yellow-doc.md

 Kidney Issues
 - kidney issues such as edema, stones, and the retention of urine

-There is current research on it use for colorectal cancer

-Pulse & Tongue indications (3)
+#### Pulse & Tongue indications (3)
 - The pulse will be superficial, bounding and rapid
 - A yellow coating on the tongue

 ### Contraindications
-- Large doses, especially of the fresh root, may cause gastrointestinal upset, nausea, and diarrhea.
+Large doses, especially of the fresh root, may cause gastrointestinal upset, nausea, and diarrhea.
 Yellow dock is most beneficial in sub-laxative doses
 - the oxalic acid in yellow dock can aggravate rheumatism and gout
 - Do not use with kidney disease
 - Can activate Vatta – stimulating, drying(3)